wpd6132452.png

 E O Richter (c1841-1907) founded the firm in Chemnitz, Saxony, after training as a clockmaker.
 In 1892 he patented his “flat system”, copied by many other makers after his patent ran out in 1905.
 Firm became a VEB Kombinat (i.e. a state owned company) in 1945.
 Richter instruments continued to be made in the DDR until the 1980s at least.

 A German silver flat pattern set, each instrument signed Richter with (mostly) DRP and the E O Richter monogram trade mark as well.
 The black leather covered case, blue velvet lined, has A G Thornton Ltd, Manchester on it.
 The Thornton Minerva series, introduced by 1916, were close copies of these Richter instruments, although the spring bow and pen designs were changed quite early in production (by 1922 or possibly earlier).
-This set probably dates from before the first world war.
+This set dates from before the first world war.

 This E O Richter Präcision set also probably dates from before WW I. Made of German silver, it has a leather covered case.
 The pens are of the cross joint type and have aluminium handles.
 The compass and divider have Richter’s patent straightening device that was later copied by Thornton